frostime/sy-bookmark-plus/README.md

 * Dynamic Bookmark Group: A query-based dynamic bookmark group that lists query results; supports the following rules:

   * SQL Query: Input SQL query statements
-  * Backlinks: Input block ID to query the backlinks of the corresponding block
+  * Backlinks: Input block ID to query the backlinks of the corresponding block; users can specify a post-processing scheme.

+    1. **No Process**: Display the queried block directly as it is.
+    2. **First child of container**: When the referenced block is the first child block of a list item or quote block, display the complete container block.
+    3. **Display as document block**: Display the document containing the referenced block, rather than the referenced block itself.

+    > Note: If you are confused or do not understand the "post-processing scheme," please refer to the [Q&A section](#what-is-the-post-process-for-the-backlink-rule).

   * Block Attribute: Query specified block attributes.
 You can input the block attributes you want to query, such as:

     1. `<Attribute>`, e.g., `custom-b`, returns all blocks containing the `custom-b` custom attribute